Home

 Several large asthma and coffee studies conducted in the past few years have examined the relationship between drinking coffee and the prevalence of asthmatic symptoms.
 A study of over seventy thousand Italians showed that there was a significant reduction in the appearance of asthmatic symptoms among patients who regularly drink coffee.
 The risk of asthmatic symptoms fell by 28% when patients drank three or more cups of coffee every day.

 In 1992, the Second National Health and Nutrition Examination Survey examined over twenty thousand Americans.
 The asthma and coffee study found that the risk of symptoms from patients with asthma going into the study fell dramatically (over 29%) when patients who regularly drank coffee were compared with patients who did not drink coffee on a regular basis.
-In addition, the risk of patients suffering from wheeze fell almost 13%.
+In addition, the risk of patients suffering from wheezing fell almost 13%.
 A relationship was also found between the amount of coffee consumed and the effects gained by the asthmatic patients.
 Those who drank more coffee had fewer symptoms; those who drank less coffee had more symptoms.

 Another smaller asthma and coffee study was performed on nine adult asthmatics using four daily doses of caffeine similar to the doses contained in coffee.
 This study showed a dose response effect of caffeine on forced expiratory volume (FEV), forced expiratory flow (FEF) and specific airway conductance (Gaw/VL).
 This data also suggests that caffeine is an effective tool to use in opening airways during an onset of asthma.